Peng Cheng (serial killer): Fugitive

-After unearthing the remains, the authorities put out an arrest warrant for Cheng, whilst at the same time investigating whether he had any possible accomplices.
-Soon after, people close to Cheng informed officers he was almost inseparable from his cousin, Shao Xiaodan, who by that time had fled to Shenzhen, where he hid with some relatives.
+After unearthing the remains, the authorities put out an arrest warrant for Peng, whilst at the same time investigating whether he had any possible accomplices.
+Soon after, people close to Peng informed officers he was almost inseparable from his cousin, Shao Xiaodan, who by that time had fled to Shenzhen, where he hid with some relatives.
 With cooperation from local police, Shao was quickly arrested and extradited to Ningxia on 29 January.
 Under police interrogation, Shao quickly confessed involvement in the murders of two taxi drivers and the stealing of the guns, additionally implicating Yu Dawei, who was subsequently arrested days later.

-In the meantime, Cheng traveled westward along the Yingu Highway, attempting to avoid any police roadblocks in his way.
-He eventually came across a school for students with disabilities, which was currently completely empty due to the winter vacation.
+In the meantime, he travelled westward along the Yingu Highway, attempting to avoid any police roadblocks in his way.
+He eventually came across a school for students with disabilities, which was currently empty due to the winter vacation.
 For the following ten days, he hid in a heating ditch inside the school, surviving by eating food from the canteen and drinking tap water.
-Afterward, using some of the money he kept on his person, he bought an old hat and cotton-padded jacket from a farmer and continued walking along the Yingu Highway, where he saw a wanted poster on a telephone pole that displayed his face.
+Afterwards, using some of the money he kept on his person, he bought an old hat and cotton-padded jacket from a farmer and continued walking along the Yingu Highway, where he saw a wanted poster on a telephone pole that displayed his face.
 He then flagged down a passing farmer riding a bicycle, claiming that he was from Lanzhou and had just been cheated out of a large sum of money, but was unable to return home due to his weak legs.
 The farmer gave him a ride to the nearest bus station, where he got on a bus bound for Otog Front Banner in Inner Mongolia.